Skip to Content

 What’s The Best Soil for Garlic

-Also, garlic does not do well in waterlogged soil, so it is well worth adding sand or grit, either to the whole bed or under the dibbed holes you plant the garlic in to help keep cloves in free-draining soil.
+Garlic likes loamy, sandy soil but does not do well in waterlogged soil, so it is worth adding sand or grit to the whole bed or under the dibbed holes you plant the garlic in to help keep cloves in free-draining soil.

 If your soil is particularly wet over the winter it may be worth planting cloves in 3″ pots in the greenhouse and planting it out during the spring.

-Like all members of the allium family, it likes an application of some wood ashes.
+Like all members of the allium family, garlic likes an application of some wood ashes.

 Garlic Pests And Diseases

-Garlic is pretty trouble-free and as long as the temperatures and weather stay steady.
-If the temperatures are a bit haphazard or extremely wet there are a few things to watch out for.
+Garlic is pretty trouble-free as long as the temperatures and weather stay steady.
+If the temperatures are a bit haphazard or extremely wet, there are a few things to watch out for.

 Fluctuating temperatures could do several things: